Breush/lava/whats-next.md

 ## Sill

 - **refacto**
-    - crater should be internal use and not be seen in public API includes
+    - magma should be internal use and not be seen in public API includes
 - **feature**
     - Animation
     - GLB: take loader from magma as that's not rendering *per se*.
 (Same goes for MeshMakers)